MicrosoftDocs/biztalk-docs/biztalk/core/dynamic-design-time-adapter-configuration.md

 ---
 description: "Learn more about: Dynamic Design-Time Adapter Configuration"
-title: "Dynamic Design-Time Adapter Configuration | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Dynamic Design-Time Adapter Configuration" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 36127d62-0348-42bb-981f-19fcad26efce
-caps.latest.revision: 24
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Dynamic Design-Time Adapter Configuration
 There are situations where static design-time adapter configuration and the standard default UI in the Add Adapter Metadata Wizard is not flexible enough to display an adapter's services for a BizTalk project to import.
 Alternatively, you can use dynamic design-time configuration, where you provide a customized UI to the wizard to display and select your adapter's services.
 The BizTalk Adapter Framework provides a set of APIs that you can use to import the required schemas for the adapter and to display the custom UI.